tibetiroka/ESManager/README.md

   Download the `ESManager.exe` file, which will install ESManager on your computer.
 This is also a standalone version, although compatibility may vary.
 - ### macOS
   Download the `ESManager.dmg` file, which will install ESManager on your computer.
 This is also a standalone version, although compatibility may vary.
-- ### Alternative downloads
+- ### Cross-platform
-  There is also an `ESManager-your-os.jar` file provided with each release.
+  There is also an `ESManager.jar` file provided with each release.
 It should work on any computer with an up-to-date Java installation ([JDK 17](https://www.oracle.com/java/technologies/downloads) or later).
 If you are having trouble with the native exeuctable, try this file.

 ***Please note that launcher updates are only supported for the `AppImage` and `jar` formats.
 I'm working on the rest, but that may take a while.***